ZuInnoTe/spark-hadoopoffice-ds/README.md

 Additionally the following options exist:
 * "read.spark.useHeader" interpret the first row of the Excel as column names of the data frame, True if headers should be read, False if not.
 Default: False
 * "read.spark.simpleMode" infers the schema of the DataFrame from the data in the Excel.
 This schema consists of primitive DataTypes of Spark SQL (String, Byte, Short, Integer, Long, Decimal, Date, Boolean).
+If the schema is inferred it is done only based on one file in the directory.
 True if schema should be inferred, False if not.
 Default: False
+* "read.spark.simpleMode.maxInferRows".
+This defines the maximum rows to read for inferring the schema.
+This is useful if you know already that the schema can be determined from a given number of rows.
+Default: all rows
 * "write.spark.useHeader" use the column names of the dataframe as headers in Excel (=first row in Excel), True if headers should be written, False if not.
 Default: False

 Additionally, the following options of the standard Hadoop API are supported: